Posts

 In the beginning...

 ... there was word of mouth and, for some, publication options.
 For most, bird-occurrence data were unimportant and, particularly, unknown and unlooked for.
 With the advent of the widespread availability of telephones in houses, phone trees became established in certain cities to spread word of rare birds.
 Audubon societies and bird clubs spread and became sources of information on bird occurrence.
-Then the Internet came into being and was gradually co-opted for distributing information on the occurrence even of not-so-rare species.
+Then the Internet came into being and was gradually co-opted for distributing information on the occurrence of, even, not-so-rare species.
 Then the Cornell Laboratory of Ornithology said, "Let there be eBird," and it was... not so much good as better than anything previous.
 Excellent planning on the front end about some aspects of what eBird would do and how it would do it made for a reasonable stab at its first steps.
-The powers that be sussed that some sort of filter of incoming data would be required, but the thinking on that topic, in my estimation, was sub-par, even very poor. e...
+The powers that be sussed that some sort of filter of incoming data would be required, but the thinking on that topic, in my estimation, was sub-par, even very poor...